keenlabs/Keen-Docs/source/api/reference.rst

 Description
 -----------

-GET returns the results of the specified saved insight.
+GET returns the results of the specified Saved Query.

 ------------
 Request Body